NZR JA class: In service

-Despite some restrictions, the J^{A} class remained the mainstay of the South Island network.
-They proved to be excellent when hauling the South Island Limited between Invercargill and Christchurch.
 All of the roller-bearing equipped J^{A} locomotives, Nos.
-1265-1270 were allocated to the Linwood locomotive depot in Christchurch and were used to haul this service wherever possible between 1952 and 1968.
-Of these locomotives, the fastest was J^{A} 1270 (scrapped in mid-1969).
+1265-1270 were allocated to the Linwood locomotive depot in Christchurch and were used to haul the South Island Limited whenever possible between 1952 and 1968.
+Of these locomotives, the J^{A} 1270 was considered the fastest.
 They were particularly efficient on the relatively flat Invercargill-Dunedin section, as well as the fast run across the Canterbury Plains between Christchurch and Oamaru.
 The evening run back on train 144 to Christchurch was well known for being speedy, especially when the train was running late and racing to get to the Lyttelton-Wellington Ferry before its sailing.

 Although the official passenger train speed limit in New Zealand in that era was 50 mph, the class was known to operate at higher speeds, especially across the Canterbury Plains, where they were officially allowed to run at 55 mph.
-For instance, J^{A} 1267 pulled ten carriages weighing 300 tons and covered the 42 miles from Tinwald to Washdyke at 59.4 mph.
+In some cases, trains were recorded running at 75 mph.
+J^{A} 1267 pulled ten carriages weighing 300 tons and covered the 42 miles from Tinwald to Washdyke at 59.4 mph.
+On occasion locomotives were recorded as attaining speeds in excess of 70 miles an hour.

-According to anecdotal accounts around the performance of the J^{A} class on the South Island Limited during the late 1960s, the speedometer was reading over 75 mph, and the train was moving away rapidly from the traffic on State Highway 1 adjacent to the railway.
-Rail writer David Leitch believed that the drivers' accounts of 85 mph running were accurate.
-Additional support comes from an official source, the 1966 Encyclopaedia of New Zealand, which states that "The speedy and graceful "J^{A}" has demonstrated its remarkable performance in express service on the level plains of Canterbury, and on occasions has attained speeds in excess of 70 miles an hour."
-The official NZR speed record of 125.5 km/h was set by a Vulcan RM class railcar on a delivery trial run in 1940.